alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 ### When requests come from BEIS

-Currently we have a special arrangment with the department BEIS.
+Currently, we have a special arrangement with the department BEIS.
 Before granting requests for trial accounts from users at BEIS, use the Zendesk macro `GOVUK PaaS::Account lifecycle::2c.
 Trial creation BEIS` and wait for a response.

 When creating the org, ensure you add the people named in the macro as billing managers.

 ### When requests come from DfE

 Department for Education (DfE) is centrally managing its GOV.UK PaaS usage by having one Org with many Spaces.
-As such, the DfE digital tools team needs to be notified so they can set up the Spaces and user permissions accordingly.
+As such, the DfE digital tools team needs to be notified, so they can set up the Spaces and user permissions accordingly.

 There is a macro for this outlining the process `GOVUK PaaS::Account lifecycle::2d.
 Org creation request DfE` so that we don't proliferate DfE Orgs.